anniegiang/piano-tiles/README.md

 ```

 ```
-// Store the best Zen score using local storage
+// Store the best played scores and times using local storage

+// Zen
 if (this.count > this.bestZenScore) {
     this.bestZenScore = this.count;
     localStorage.removeItem("zenScore");
     localStorage.setItem("zenScore", this.count);
     this.renderZenScore();
+  }

+  // Classic
+  if (totalTime < this.bestClassicScore) {
+    this.bestClassicScore = totalTime;
+    localStorage.removeItem("classicScore");
+    localStorage.setItem("classicScore", totalTime);
+    this.renderClassicScore();
   }

 ```